-The biennial event Shallow Survey was held in Plymouth, UK, from 14-18 September 2015.
-The Roland Levinsky building of the university hosted the conference, welcoming over 300 delegates.
-The trade show with 45 stands was spread over three floors.
-In addition to the papers focussing on the common dataset, there was much attention for other subjects like satellite bathymetry, data management and quality control.
+The biennial Shallow Survey event was held in Plymouth, UK, from 14-18 September 2015 and welcomed over 200 delegates.
+The university's Roland Levinsky building hosted the conference and the trade show, which was spread over three floors.
+Apart from the papers focusing on the common dataset, plenty of attention was paid to other subjects including satellite bathymetry, data management and quality control.

-In the time running up to Shallow Survey, multibeam surveys using equipment of various suppliers were conducted in the waters of Plymouth and the common dataset was made available for analysis.
+In the run-up to Shallow Survey, multibeam surveys with equipment of various suppliers were conducted in the waters of Plymouth and the common dataset was made available for analysis.
 This time, specific line patterns had to be run over a number of objects like a 2m cubic object and a wreck.
-Also vessel speed, swath angle and offline tolerance were made compulsory so as to create comparable datasets.
-Presentations focussed on this theme were given on the Monday.
+Also vessel speed, swath angle and offline tolerance were made compulsory with the intention to create comparable datasets.
+On the Monday, presentations focused on this theme.
 After a first description by Andy Talbot (UKHO) on the dataset, Peter Hogarth (Kongsberg Maritime) reflected upon the effects of sound velocity variations on the different datasets.
-Tim le Bas continued on object based image analysis (OBIA) and applied this principle to the datasets.
+Tim le Bas continued on object-based image analysis (OBIA) and applied this principle to the datasets.